stereokai/amok/readme.markdown

 ```

 ## Description
-Amok standalone command line tool that enables rapid prototyping and
+Amok standalone command line tool that enables rapid prototyping and development
-development of JavaScript based web applications through the client's
+of JavaScript based web applications through the client's remote debugging
-remote debugging interface.
+interface.

-Given a script as the entry point, it will start a zero configuration
+Given a *SCRIPT* as the entry point, it will start a zero configuration http
-http development server with a default overridable generated index.html.
+development server with a default generated index.html that may be overriden by having a file called index.html.
+The server
-The server may be configured to incrementally watch and compile the scripts
+may be configured to incrementally watch and compile the scripts through
-through preprocessors, compilers and bundlers.
-Such as typescript,
+preprocessors, compilers and bundlers.
+Such as typescript, coffeescript,
-coffeescript, browserify, webpack and babel.
+browserify, webpack and babel.

-Alternatively a url may be specified as the entry point, in which case
+Alternatively a *URL* may be specified as the entry point, in which case it will
-it will connect to the client directly without starting the development
+connect to the client directly without starting the development server.
-server.

-If the client option is enabled, the executable of that client is
+If the client option is enabled, the executable of that client is located and
-located and opened with the correct settings to allow it to accept
+opened with the correct settings to allow it to accept remote debugging
-remote debugging connections.
+connections.

-Once connected to a client it monitors changes in the file system.
+Once connected to a client it mirrors the console output and monitors changes in
-Eitting events on the global object in the client environment when such
-changes occur.
+the file system.

 When a change to the source of a script currently loaded in the client is
-detected, it gets refreshed in the client without restarting the application.
+detected, it gets refreshed in the client without restarting the application,
-No state is lost, execution is not interrupted and no side effects are executed.

-Nearly all code can be refreshed while the application is running,
-including top level functions, object prototypes,
-classes, event handlers and other types of anonymous closures.

-Output from the client's console calls gets mirrored into stdout and stderr.
+keeping the application running without interruption or loosing state.

+This refresh changes the source and re-compiles the code in the client, and is
+applicable to prototypes, classes and closures.

+Take note however that the script itself is does not evaluate again as this would
+corrupt the state, no side effects will occur but notifications are sent to the
+client as events to enable  further processing and evaluation.

 ## Options
 ```